BianchiMena/Thatdrkid100/README.md

-- 👋 Hi, I’m @Thatdrkid100
+- 👋 Hi, I’m @Bianchi Mena
 - 👀 I’m interested in Video Games
 - 🌱 I’m currently learning how to Code
-- 💞️ I’m looking to collaborate on Video Game related Projects
+- 💞️ I’m looking to sharpen my coding skills and web developent
 - 📫 How to reach me unmanganson@gmail.com

 <!---